quantumiracle/Robotic_Door_Opening_with_Tactile_Simulation/README.md

   ```

    Install with ```-e .``` so that later change of package *robosuite* will  no longer require re-installation.

+   Alternatively, we have an independent repo for [robolite](https://github.com/quantumiracle/robolite).
+Just go there and clone and `pip install`.

 ## Citation:
 Please cite the our paper if you make use of this repo: